ruslanmv/ruslanmv.github.io/_posts/2020-09-27-Neural-Networks-in-Tensorflow.md

 ## Forward Pass

-- Creating a forward pass function.
+- We have to create a forward pass function.